 - Any form of copy-pasting of any content generated by GenAI without fully acknowledging the source (citing, referencing) is not allowed.
 Anyone who claims AI-generated texts or translations as their own violates the rules of basic academic integrity and will face the consequences of plagiarism.
-See the Student Handbook 2023-2024 and the UPEACE Code of Conduct for the rules and procedures in place, in case plagiarism is detected. - o GenAI tools may only serve as a supportive tool, it may not replace your authentic output. - Any source used/cited in your academic work should be verified, whether AI or of another origin. - Using GenAI- generated text with proper referencing can only be done in exceptional situations. - Any use of GenAI that prevents the professors from assessing your skills is not allowed.
-For example: using paraphrasing tools on texts you did not write yourself to cover up plagiarism, misuse of translation software. - Any use of GenAI during examinations or other forms of assessment when the professors have indicated that the use of GenAI is not allowed.
+See the Student Handbook and the UPEACE Code of Conduct for the rules and procedures in place if plagiarism is detected. - GenAI tools may only serve as a supportive tool but may not replace your authentic output. - Any source used/cited in your academic work should be verified, whether AI or of another origin. - Using GenAI-generated text with proper referencing can only be done in exceptional situations. - Any use of GenAI that prevents the professors from assessing your skills is prohibited.
+For example, paraphrasing tools can be used on texts you did not write yourself to cover up plagiarism and misuse of translation software.

+Any use of GenAI during examinations or other forms of assessment when the professors have indicated that the use of GenAI is not allowed.